-6. Conclusions and future work
+7 Conclusions and future work

 This work presents an attention-based approach for selecting visual landmarks in a robot navigation environment.
 An extended version of the saliency-based model of visual attention that considers also corners has been used to extract spatial and feature-based information about the most visually salient locations of a scene.
 These locations are then tracked over time.
 Finally, the most robustly tracked locations are selected as environment landmarks.
 One of the advantages of this approach is the use of a multi-featured visual input, which allows to cope with navigation environments of different natures, while preserving, thanks to the feature competition, a discriminative characterization of the potential landmarks.
-Qualitative results show the ability of the method to select good environment landmarks, whereas the quantitative results confirm the superiority of the cornerextended model of attention over the classic one, regarding the consistency of the detected spots of attention over time.
+Qualitative results show the ability of the method to select good environment landmarks, whereas the quantitative results confirm the superiority of the corner-extended model of attention over the classic one, regarding the consistency of the detected spots of attention over time.

-In future work, the rather simple tracking algorithm will be improved, essentially by introducing predictive filters such as Kalman and particle filters [5].
+In future work, the rather simple tracking algorithm will be improved, essentially by introducing predictive filters such as Kalman and particle filters [21].
+A quantitative evaluation of the landmark recognition method is one of the next steps to be done.
 In addition, we are planning to apply the proposed approach to solve some problems related to Simultaneous Localization and Map building (SLAM) in real robot navigation tasks.